whtouche/wdi_1_git_lab_colormaster/README.md

         > grape.txt

-    c.
-In grape.txt, add the text:
+       in this file insert the text:

         > I'm a grape!

-    d.
+    b.
 In your red directory, create a file called

         > firetruck.txt

-    e.
-In firetruck.txt file insert this firetruck:
+       in firetruck.txt file insert this firetruck:

         >     _,..=xxxxxxxxxxxx,
         >     /L_Y.-"""""""""`,--n.